WWE Rumors: Major Update On Daniel Bryan’s ‘Career-Altering Announcement’

 The Inquisitr recently reported that Vince McMahon wants WWE programming to be edgier as the company faces a new competitor in the form of All Elite Wrestling.

-With this in mind, we might currently be experiencing one of many storylines that will push the envelope going forward.
+With this in mind, one of many storylines may well push the envelope going forward.